Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

-Our intuition is: if we can decompose networks' knowledge into different \textit{concepts} (used for the network decision), we can \textit{translate} them into human-understandable visualizations (patterns).
-We describe these two tasks.
+Our intuition is: if we can decompose networks' knowledge into different concepts (used for the network decision), we can translate them into human-understandable visualizations (patterns).
+In this section, we describe these two tasks.